-- Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
+- › Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
 This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas.
-For example, as part of teaching and learning in English/reading, pupils will be introduced to literature from a range of cultures - Holding assemblies dealing with relevant issues.
-Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute - Working with our local community.
-This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - Encouraging and implementing initiatives to deal with tensions between different groups of pupils within the school.
+For example, as part of teaching and learning in English/reading, pupils will be introduced to literature from a range of cultures - › Making pupils aware of our behaviour and anti-bullying policies - › Holding assemblies dealing with relevant issues.
+Pupils will be encouraged to take a lead in such assemblies, and we will also invite external speakers to contribute - › Working with our local community.
+This includes inviting leaders of local faith groups to speak at assemblies, and organising educational visits and activities based around the local community - › Encouraging and implementing initiatives to deal with tensions between different groups of pupils within the school.
 For example, our school council has representatives from different year groups and is formed of pupils from a range of backgrounds.
 All pupils are encouraged to participate in the school's activities, such as sports clubs.
-We also work with parents to promote knowledge and understanding of different cultures - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach
+We also work with parents to promote knowledge and understanding of different cultures - › We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach